 ü land plants- land

-A. Schimper and E. Warming proposed to divide plants in relation to water into 3 groups:
+A. Schimper and E. Warming proposed to divide Plants in relation to water are divided into 3 groups:

-· hydrophytes - plants of aquatic and excessively humid habitats;
+· hydrophytes - plants of aquatic and excessively moist habitats;

 · xerophytes - plants of dry habitats with high drought resistance are divided into: